 - receives social assistance for reasons other than a disability;

-- have filed for bankruptcy and have not received an ‘order of discharge’ by the court (he or she is still going through the process of bankruptcy);
+- filed for bankruptcy and have not received an ‘order of discharge’ by the court;

 - were sponsored and held permanent resident status for less than five years;